aofarrel/verbose-fiesta/Terra/BDC_workflowTips.md

 * [Understanding and controlling cloud costs](https://support.terra.bio/hc/en-us/articles/360029748111-Understanding-and-controlling-cloud-costs-)

 ## Tips and Tricks: Data Access

+### General DRS tips
+DRS URIs are used by TOPMed files on the Gen3 system.
+DRS not only helps handle access handles, it also provides a unique identifier to each file.
+However, if your workflow was developed with gs:// URIs in mind, you may have to make some changes to your WDL.

+When working with DRS URIs, sometimes you will want to have your inputs be considered strings rather than file paths.
+Cromwell will automatically resolve DRS URIs for you (assuming your credentials are up-to-date, see below) but depending on how your inputs are set up, some changes might be necessary, such as if you're using symlinks.

+[This diff on GitHub](https://github.com/DataBiosphere/topmed-workflow-variant-calling/pull/4/files) shows the changes that were needed to make an already existing WDL work with DRS URIs on Terra.
+Although it is a somewhat complicated example, it may be a helpful template for your own changes.

 ### Use gs:// inputs
 Terra cannot handle https://storage.google.com inputs, therefore, if one of your input files is in a Google Cloud bucket, use gs:// notation instead.